basho/basho_docs/content/riak/ts/1.4.0/using/security.md

 [JMX]: http://www.oracle.com/technetwork/java/javase/tech/javamanagement-140525.html
 [Solr]: http://lucene.apache.org/solr/

-As of Riak TS 1.4, security is supported for the Protocol Buffers Client (PBC) interface (like in [Riak KV](/riak/kv/)).
+In Riak TS, security is supported for the Protocol Buffers Client (PBC) interface (like in Riak KV).

 The following is an overview of standard configurations and port settings to use for network security in a Riak TS Cluster.
-For more on enabling security and managing users & security sources see the [best practices](#best-practices) section below.
+This document also contains a list of links to more information on [best practices](#best-practices) for enabling security features, managing users, and managing security sources.

 ## Access Control